luyadev/luya/docs/guide/luya-mail.md

     ]
 ]
 ```
+> Sometimes it is also needed so set the port or more configs to connect to your mail hoster.

 In order to test your configurations you can run the console command `health/mailer`.
 The command will try to connect to your mail server trough your provided credentials.
 By default the mailer component requires an SMTP Server and is not using PHPs mail function.